SFB Summer School: Discrete Random Structures

 The aim of the first summer school is to connect our SFB members and network of researchers to present and discuss latest research achievements and findings on aspects related to the SFB, e.g.: random graphs, dimers, planar maps, plane partitions and alternating sign matrices.

-The summer school will feature minicourses from Marianna Russkikh (University of Notre Dame), Guillaume Chapuy (CNRS) and Fabio Toninelli (TU Wien).
+The summer school will feature minicourses from Guillaume Chapuy (CNRS) and Fabio Toninelli (TU Wien).
 Exercise classes will round off the program.

 The program will start on Monday, September 8 in the morning and finish on Friday, 12 September in the afternoon.
 Participants are expected to arrive on Sunday, September 7.